TeknoCraft8998/gfs/index.md

 __This is a plugin for fs (*file sync*)__

-for import the module :
+for import the module type this in your code:
+`js
-`import gfs from "./gfs/index.js"
+import gfs from "./gfs/index.js"
 `